Andrijana Janevska: Return

+Later career

-She was full-time professor teaching violin for two years in the music school in Kumanovo, she was teaching for one year at the University of Audiovisual Arts European Film and Theatre Academy ESRA- Paris-Skopje-New York, almost 7 years she is teaching solfeggio, theory of music, singing and piano in the musical school “Enterprajz” and since 2003 Janevska has been an active member of the women's chamber choir "St. Zlata Meglenska".
+Janevska was a full-time violin teacher for two years at the music school in Kumanovo, as well as for one year at the University of Audiovisual Arts European Film and Theatre Academy.
+For seven years, she has been teaching solfeggio, music theory, vocals, and piano at Enterprajz Music School, and since 2003 Janevska has been an active member of the women's chamber choir "St. Zlata Meglenska".
 Janevska is a professor in the music department at the Faculty of Music Arts in Skopje, as well as a composer.
-Though she has written many of the songs she sings, she also sings works by other composers.
+Although she has written many of the songs she sings, she also sings works by other composers.

 In 2014, Janevska performed at the World Choir Competition in Riga, winning two gold and one silver medal with the St. Zlata Meglenska Choir.
-Their choir, the only one from Macedonia was among 570 competing international singing groups.
-That same year, she and her husband had their second son.
+Their choir, the only one from Macedonia, was among 570 competing international singing groups.

-Her biggest hobby is playing chess and she was a spokesperson for the Chess Federation of the Republic of Macedonia for one year, as a member of the chess club "Gambit".

-In 2023, Janevska provided vocals for the song "Feast of Jerrod" on the games soundtrack for Mortal Kombat 1, composed by Wilbert Roget II.
+In 2023, Janevska provided vocals for the song "Feast of Jerrod" on the soundtrack of Mortal Kombat 1, composed by Wilbert Roget II.
 In late 2023, she was approached by Macedonian broadcaster MRT to represent in the Eurovision Song Contest 2024 upon its planned return to the contest, but declined the opportunity; the country's return would not end up materialising.

+Personal life

+Janevska married the guitarist of the band Archangel, Dragan Ginovski Gino, whom she had been dating for four years.
+The couple has two sons, born in 2011 and 2014.